moby/moby/libnetwork/ROADMAP.md

 4. An endpoint is added to a sandbox to provide it with network connectivity.

 ## Bridge Driver using CNM
 Existing native networking functionality of Docker will be implemented as a Bridge Driver using the above CNM.
-In order to prove the effectiveness of the Bridge Driver, we will make necessary  modifications to Docker Daemon and LibContainer to replace the existing networking functionality with libnetwork & Bridge Driver.
+In order to prove the effectiveness of the Bridge Driver, we will make the necessary  modifications to Docker Daemon and LibContainer to replace the existing networking functionality with libnetwork & Bridge Driver.

 ## Plugin support
-The Driver model provides a modular way to allow different networking solutions to be used as the backend.
-But they are static in nature.
+The Driver model provides a modular way to allow different networking solutions to be used as the backend, but is static in nature.
-Plugins solves that problem by supporting dynamic pluggable networking backend for libnetwork.
+Plugins promise to allow dynamic pluggable networking backends for libnetwork.
-There are other community efforts in developing Plugin support on the Docker platform.libnetwork project will also make use of it when available.
+There are other community efforts implementing Plugin support for the Docker platform, and the libnetwork project intends to make use of such support when it becomes available.